Skip to content

 The Smart Purse

-Fashion Management graduate certificate students and Faculty of Media and Creative Arts (FMCA) Web Design and Interactive Media students teamed up to work together on the "Fashion Internet of Things (IoT) Wearable Smart Purse Project" last Fall.
+Fashion Management graduate certificate students and Faculty of Media and Creative Arts (FMCAD) Web Design and Interactive Media students teamed up to work together on the "Fashion Internet of Things (IoT) Wearable Smart Purse Project" last Fall.
 The pilot project was an example of a cross-departmental and disciplinary partnership that allowed students to apply what they had learned, research the latest advances in fashion technology and hone teamwork skills.

 The multi-faceted project was presented by Web Design and Interactive Media students Sandra Mannila and Danielle Lister, and Fashion Management graduate certificate student Poppy Pan.